cnwanneka/profile-card-component/README.md

 It often employs visual elements such as colors, typography, and icons to create an aesthetically pleasing and user-friendly presentation.

-The technologies used are HTML and CSS.
+The technologies used for this application are HTML and CSS.

 Designing this profile card component was helpful in keeping my CSS skills up to date.